HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 Image-based transcriptomics assays are still in active development, and benchmarking and characterization of these data types is in process.
-As such we expect to utilize community feedback to iterate on scientific quality of the pipelines, and will seek governance approval for the inclusion of data from these pipelines in release only when the technologies are more mature.
+As such starfish and the Data Processing Pipelines team expect to utilize community feedback to iterate on scientific quality of the pipelines, and will seek governance approval for the inclusion of data from these pipelines in release only when the technologies are more mature.